Dybreak0/WPTemplate/wp-content/themes/template/README.md

 When you run this scripts it will generate a bundled file to `public/` folder.

 :warning: You must only edit in `src/` folder to avoid confusion. <br>
-:Put all your assets in "src/img/pc" for PC version, "src/img/sp" for mobile.
+:warning: Put all your assets in "src/img/pc" for PC version, "src/img/sp" for mobile.

 ## <a name='Additional'></a> :paperclip: Additional Info

-Additional information about Static template
+Additional Information

 - `src/` is the main source code
 - `public/` is the release folder of compressed file from `src/`.
   - `public/minified/**/css` this refers to minified version of CSS
   - `public/tinified/**/img` this refers the tinified/compressed image
-  - `public/uglified/` this refers a compressed javascript
+  - `public/uglified/` this refers a compressed javascript <br>

+- All files in FLOCSS 'css/foundation', 'css/layout', 'css/object' are compiled inside style.scss
+- Put your scss files inside 'css/page' for specific pages only.
+  - All files in 'css/page' are compiled inside page.scss

 - ### <a name='Errors'></a>Errors

   If you encounter this problem `bash gulp command not found` consider this running this script in cmd